IgorsCC/afkwarden-presets/readme.md

 <img src="assets/imgs/Kerapac%20banner.png" width=500>
 <img src="assets/imgs/Wazzy%20banner.png" width=500>

+- **Pontifex Shadow Ring Upgrade**
+  - Please ensure you choose the correct setting whether you have the upgrade unlocked or not

 - **Bonus Endings**
   - Please ensure you choose your preferred ending and pause the others:
 _1. "TIME to do it all over again!"_